OfficeDev/office-js-docs/reference/shared/office.context.auth.getAccessTokenAsync.md

 This API requires a single sign-on configuration that bridges the add-in to an Azure application.
 Office users sign-in with Organizational Accounts and Microsoft Accounts.
 Microsoft Azure returns tokens intended for both user account types to access resources in the Microsoft Graph.

 ## Support details

-A capital Y in the following matrix indicates that this method is supported in the corresponding Office host application.
-An empty cell indicates that the Office host application doesn't support this method.

 For more information about Office host application and server requirements, see [Requirements for running Office Add-ins](../../docs/overview/requirements-for-running-office-add-ins.md).